meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 ### Screen brightness

 The lowest brightness setting when using the hotkeys is actually off...
-I'm wondering if there are any settings between off and the lowest non-off setting currently available.

-Nope, no settings.
-But there is a way to override the functionality:
+This is not useful.
+At the same time, it does not get very low in brightness before shutting off.
+I was not able to find any settings to change this, but I did figure out a way to override the default behavior.

+By default, it seems like there is more precision in the brightness at the higher brightness settings.
+I personally think you need more precision at lower brightness settings and less at higher.
+I also fixed this.

 1. Write two bash scripts--one to turn down the brightness and the other to turn it up.
-    - TODO: Include my scripts.
+    - In this repository, [brightness-down.sh](../src/brightness-down.sh) and [brightness-up.sh](../src/brightness-up.sh) simply execute [brightness.sh](../src/brightness.sh) with a different parameter.
+    - At first, I tried equal size steps, but that did not give good results.
+It is now a hybrid approach which adds or subtracts 10% each time, but uses a minimum step size of 1/200 at the lower levels.
+This gave higher precision at lower levels and a nice exponential progression at higher levels.
 2. Open `System Settings`.
 3. Navigate to `Workspace` -> `Shortcuts` -> `Custom Shortcuts`.
 4. `Edit` -> `New` -> `Global Shortcut` -> `Command/URL`.